bandithijo/odoo-docker-compose/README.md

 **Don't worry about your data.** It safe on `var/lib/odoo/.local/` and `var/lib/postgresql/data/pgdata/`.

 And if you want to get Odoo again, just run

 ```
 docker compose up -d
 ```

+And you get your data back.

 That's it!